|

 Region, and the Political-Legal Department of Chifeng City).
 They

-asked him about his plans after release, politely "offered
+asked him about his plans after release, politely "offered him

-that had been distorted to "separatism" and "espionage".
+been distorted to "separatism" and "espionage".

 And Xinna felt the whole family should pursue the case.